tomhopper/Michigan-50-Safest-cities/readme.md

 * Provide human-readable axis labels for comparison graph and for inputSelect() boxes.
 * Change comparisons graph to ggvis and add tooltip for city, x and y variable.
+* Catch error condition on relationship graph when x or y variable is not numeric.